* Dodgers seek early auction of media rights

 “Exclusive negotiations with Fox would begin the day after entry of an order granting the amended motion, instead of October 15, 2012, as provided by the Fox contract,” said the filing in federal bankruptcy court in Delaware.

-MLB declined to comment on Saturday.
+The MLB declined to comment on Saturday.

-In a statement on Saturday, Fox spokesman Chris Bellitti said, “We fully support a change in ownership of the Dodgers.”
+On Friday, Fox spokesman Chris Bellitti said, “We fully support a change in ownership of the Dodgers.”

 The Dodgers had no further comment “beyond the amended motion to approve marketing procedures for licensing telecast rights it has filed today with the bankruptcy court in Delaware,” said a spokesperson for the debtor.